edu-sharing/edu-sharing-community-repository/deploy/docker/rendering/README.md

 1. [Build](#build) local docker images first.

-2. Start up an instance from local docker images by calling:
+2. Start up an instance from local docker images with dev ports by calling:

    ```
-   ./deploy.sh test
+   ./deploy.sh ltest
    ```

 3. Request all necessary information by calling: